cj1128/lox/README.md

   statement = exprStmt | printStmt | block ;
   block = "{" declaration* "}" ;
   ```
+- Challenges
+  - 1: fairly simple to do, if no semicolon found I will put the parser into expression mode.

 ### Chapter 9: Control Flow